 The Problem

 1. - A problem seems to be something raised for inquiry, consideration, or a solution.
 It appears to be an unjudged question or a thing that is hard to know, understand, or solve.
 Also, a problem seems to be something that causes angst, turmoil, or anxiety.
 But what is a problem alone?
-Some reasons why the problem exists are because the problem is put into question, difficult to solve, or causes discomfort.
+Some reasons the problem exists are that the problem is put into question, difficult to solve, or causes discomfort.
 Yet, all these reasons are prior conditions that uphold the popular ideation of the problem.
 But if such prior conditions are nonexistent, where is the problem?

 2. - One might say that, "A problem cannot exist without such preconditions."
 Well, this would be the case if the problem had a specific number of predictable and predefined preconditions.
 Such specificity would not allow for undefined and predictable accidentals that do not have characteristics similar to the preconditions presumed prior.
 And the thing that people might have thought a problem to be, if it had such so-called volatility as characteristics, might be considered a non-problem.
 Here, one might ask if such a thing as a problem even has a nature.